bxdoan/bxdoan/README.md

 <div align="center">

-> A place where someone still thinks about you is a place you can call home.
+> You’ll only realize that you truly love someone if they already caused you enormous pain.
+Your enemies can never hurt you the way your loved ones can.
+It’s the people close to your heart that can give you the most piercing wound.
+Love is a double-edged sword, it can heal the wound faster or it can sink the blade even deeper.

-> — Jiraiya —
+> — Himura Kenshin —

 </div>